-- Parking permit displayed off the rearview mirror. - Permits are \$15 and purchased in the main office. - Park in designated areas as identified on the parking permit. - All vehicles student may drive must be registered with the main office - Parking in handicap spaces may warrant a fine by the city police.
-Students who do not observe the regulations will be assessed a \$15.00 parking fine and parking permits will be revoked. - Any inappropriate driving behavior can result in immediate suspension of parking lot privileges and removal of parking permit without refund. - Parking tags are not transferable between students.
+- Parking permit displayed off the rearview mirror. - Permits are \$20 and purchased in the main office. - All vehicles student may drive must be registered with the main office - Parking in handicap spaces or reserved spots 1-5 may warrant a fine by city police or district officials.
+Students who do not observe the regulations will be assessed a \$15.00 parking fine and/or parking permits will be revoked. - Any inappropriate driving behavior will result in immediate suspension of parking lot privileges and removal of parking permit without refund. - Parking tags are not transferable between students.